 The logo was designed for the EP My Iron Lung and was so successful that it remained with the band for four years.
 The emblem appeared on two studio albums (The Bends and OK Computer) and their associated performances.

-Square letters with streamlined corners were designed by Dan Rickwood, who agreed to the job due to his acquaintance with the vocalist and initially didn’t appreciate the band’s artistry.
-The broad symbols convey the band’s experimentation with musical genres, initiated in The Bends and continued in OK Computer.
+Square letters with streamlined corners were designed by Dan Rickwood, who accepted the job because of his acquaintance with the vocalist and initially didn’t appreciate the band’s artistry.
+The broad symbols convey the band’s experimentation with musical genres, begun with The Bends and continued with OK Computer.

 Uniform slender letters emphasized the equal contribution of musicians in creating and arranging songs, especially since OK Computer didn’t have a producer.